John Graham (alias)

 John Graham is the alias of a Special Demonstration Squad (SDS) undercover police officer.
 He was active for one year over the period 1968 to 1969, when he infiltrated a north London branch of the Vietnam Solidarity Campaign (VSC) and he also reported on the Revolutionary Socialists Students Federation (RSSF).
 Little else is known of him.
 His cover identity and groups he reported on were revealed by the Undercover Policing Inquiry in August 2017.
 He is also referred to as HN329, the cypher given to him by the Inquiry and Operation Herne.

-Note from Undercover Research Group: if anyone recalls 'John Graham' from his time in the Vietnam Solidarity Campaign please get in touch.
+Update (May 2018): This profile updates an earlier version where it was believed that John Graham had focused on the north London Trotskyist milieu; that understanding has evolved and we now believe his focus was prominent but unaligned activists based in Camden who had formed a local branch of the Vietnam Solidarity Campaign there.
+If anyone recalls 'John Graham' from his time in the Vietnam Solidarity Campaign please get in touch.
 We appreciate that these events took place 50 years ago, so welcome corrections on how we have portrayed the history of the organisations mentioned.

 - 1 Undercover as 'John Graham'